zenml-io/zenml/examples/deepchecks_data_validation/README.md

 Our docs regarding the deepchecks integration can be found [here](TODO: Link to docs).

-If you want to learn more about visualizers in general or about how to build your own visualizers in zenml check out our [docs](TODO: Link to docs)
+If you want to learn more about visualizers in general or about how to build your own visualizers in ZenML check out our [docs](TODO: Link to docs)